Sharp metastability threshold for an anisotropic bootstrap percolation model: Upper bound of Theorem Upper bound of Theorem 1.1

-\begin{proof}Let $\e>0$.
-Set $p_0$ and $k_0:=\max(x_0,y_0)$ in such a way that Lemmata\ \ref{traversibility horizontal} and \ref{traversibility vertical} hold true.
+\begin{pf}Let $\e>0$.
+Set $p_0$ and $k_0:=\max(x_0,y_0)$ in such a way that Lemmata\ \ref{traversibilityhorizontal} and \ref {traversibilityvertical} apply.
 Let $R_1\subset R_2$ two rectangles.
 If $R_{\ell}$ and $R_{r}$ are horizontally traversable while $R_{t}$ and $R_{b}$ are respectively north and south traversable, then $R_2$ is internally filled whenever $R_1$ is internally filled.
 Using the FKG inequality,